Co-Director, School of Business: Associate Professor Robert Day

 Credits and hours by arrangement, up to a maximum of six credits.
 Prerequisite: Open to juniors or higher; consent of the specific MEM program co-director from the appropriate school, Business or Engineering, required prior to the student’s departure.
 These credits must be awarded for regularly scheduled course work at a recognized foreign university in a clearly defined technical area of Business or Engineering.
 Credits used to-wards the technical elective credits must be approved by the specific MEM program director from the appropriate school, Business or Engineering.

-Semester and hours by arrangement.
-Prerequisite: Instructor consent.
+Hours by arrangement.
 Credits by arrangement, not to exceed four.
+Prerequisite: Open only to junior and senior Management and Engineering for Manufacturing majors.
 May be repeated for credit with a change in topic.

-Designed primarily for students who wish to pursue or continue to pursue a special line of study or investigation.
+Designed primarily for students who wish to pursue a special line of study or investigation.
+The program of study is to be approved by a program co-director and by the instructor before registration is completed.

 Three credits.
 Prerequisite: MEM 3221.